moris96/pokemon_blog/README.md

 ---

 ## Getting Started:
-#### Click here (add heroku link once deployed) to get started.
-You might have to wait a minute or two for Heroku to warmup...
+#### [Click Me](https://pokemonblog.herokuapp.com/) to get started.
+You might have to wait a minute or two for Heroku to warmup depending on your internet speed...

 ---